-St John Ambulance, the nation’s leading first aid charity has teamed up with Raring2go! to bring you some simple, but life saving, first aid tips – this time: dehydration and heat exhaustion.
+St John Ambulance, the nation’s leading first aid charity has teamed up with Raring2go! to bring you some simple, but life saving, first aid tips – this time: St John Ambulance – dehydration & heat exhaustion

 Dehydration happens when someone loses more fluid than they take in.
 Young children and older people may become dehydrated more easily, so it’s especially important for them to drink plenty of water, especially in warmer weather, when they have a fever or are unwell with vomiting or diarrhoea.